edwinlima/ull/practical-3/README.md

             TREC
             MRPC
             SICK-E

+### Instructions
 Change PATH_TO_SENTEVAL for SentEval source code

 Change the "PATH_TO_VEC" to point to a new word embeding file.